adambard/learnxinyminutes-docs/haskell.md

 map (*2) [1..5] -- [2, 4, 6, 8, 10]

--- you can make a for function using map for array func = map func array
+-- you can make a for function using map for list func = map func list

 -- and then use it
 for [0..5] $ \i -> show i